 I know this is not a perfect situation.
 For the time being, this is our new reality.
 I want to leave you with this – many, many education professionals are working very hard to make your child’s learning as normal as possible.
 I am confident that our education system will continue to excel, largely because of the hard work of everyone across the province.

 I want to express my deep appreciation for the work that you are doing and the effort you continue to put into your children’s success.
 These are extraordinary circumstances, but the perseverance of you and your children is truly remarkable.
 We will get through this, together.

-For general information on the COVID-19 situation in Alberta, please visit www.alberta.ca/covid19.
+For general information on the COVID-19 situation, please visit Covid-19 info for Albertans.
 This website is updated daily.